Playboy-Player/Playboy/README_en.md

 ### Windows

-Before building the application, run `libmpv_dart:setup --platform=windows` to get libmpv dependencies.
+Before building the application, run `libmpv_dart:setup --platform windows` to get libmpv dependencies.

 Run `flutter build windows` in the project directory to generate the Windows executable.